TF2Autobot/tf2autobot/README.md

 ### Others
 - `CUSTOM_PLAYING_GAME_NAME` - Custom name of the game your bot is playing.
 Limited to only 45 characters.
-Example: https://gyazo.com/308e4e05bf4c49929520df4e0064864c.
+Example: https://gyazo.com/308e4e05bf4c49929520df4e0064864c (you do not need to include that `- tf2-automatic`, just your custom game name but not more than 45 characters.)

 - `CUSTOM_WELCOME_MESSAGE` - Your custom WELCOME_MESSAGE note.
 Two parameters: `%name%` (display trade partner name) and `%admin%` (if admin, it will use "!help", else "!how2trade").
 - `CUSTOM_I_DONT_KNOW_WHAT_YOU_MEAN` - Your custom note when people sends wrong command.